Frequently Asked Questions

 Many insurance plans do cover chiropractic.
-If you’re unsure about yours, I’d be happy to call them and get the details of cost, coverage, number of allowed visits etc. Check out our insurance page for more info.
+If you’re unsure about yours, I’d be happy to call them and get the details of cost, coverage, number of allowed visits etc.

 Studies have shown that chiropractic is one of the lowest cost health treatments available.
 The focus of chiropractic is keeping your body healthy and functioning optimally.
 Doctors of Chiropractic use conservative, early-intervention methods as an alternative to surgery, drug therapy or other high-cost health treatments to keep you healthier longer.

 Does chiropractic treatment require a referral from an MD?

 Rarely.
 Chiropractors, just like primary health care M.D.’s, are portal of entry doctors, which means a patient can consult with them as a first contact, without needing a referral.
 A chiropractor will examine, evaluate, diagnose and treat (if necessary) the patient on the initial visit, just as an M.D. would.
 Oftentimes, M.D.’s will refer patients to chiropractors and vice versa, when necessary depending on the patient’s condition and diagnosis.
 If you want to be sure your insurance doesn’t require a referral, give me a call and I’ll be happy to call them and check for you.

 Is it OK to see a chiropractor if I’m pregnant?